dvfrancis/craftr/TESTING.md

 - Click to view the [HTML Validation Report](documentation/validation/html/html-validation-report.pdf).

-- All HTML was validated by direct input of copied page source code into the [W3C Markup Validation Service](https://validator.w3.org).
+- All HTML code was validated by direct input of copied page source code into the [W3C Markup Validation Service](https://validator.w3.org).

 - The base.html template file has been tested as part of all the other pages.

 ### CSS

-- Click to view the report from the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator).
+- Click to view the [CSS Validation Report](documentation/validation/css/css-validation-report.pdf).

+- All CSS code was tested using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator).

 ### JavaScript

-- Click to view the report from [JSHint](https://jshint.com/).
+- Click to view the [JavaScript Validation Report](documentation/validation/javascript/).

+- All JavaScript code was tested using [JSHint](https://jshint.com/).

 ### Python

-- Click to view the report from the [CI Python Linter](https://pep8ci.herokuapp.com/).
+- Click to view the [Python Validation Report](documentation/validation/python/).

+- All Python code was tested using [CI Python Linter](https://pep8ci.herokuapp.com/).

 ## Manual Validation